jharwell/sierra/docs/src/glossary.rst

       Meaning is :term:`Engine` dependent.

-      For ``--engine=engine.argos`` it is an :term:`ARGoS` simulation that runs as part of an experiment.
-For ``--engine=engine.ros1gazebo`` it is a :term:`Gazebo` simulation that runs as part of an experiment.
+      For simulator-based engines, such as :term:`ARGoS`, each run is a simulation run.
+For real-world engines such as :term:`ROS1+Robot`, it is a run with physical robots.

-      The number of simulations which will be run by SIERRA in stage 2 and averaged together by SIERRA in stage 3 is controlled by ``--n-runs``.
+      The number of runs which will be run by SIERRA in stage 2 and averaged together by SIERRA in stage 3 is controlled by ``--n-runs``.

       All runs in within an :term:`Experiment` are identical, with the exception
       of: